N-Glycolylneuraminic acid: Occurrence

 Neu5Gc is found in most mammals, with exceptions like humans, ferrets, the platypus, western dog breeds and New World monkeys.

 Trace amounts can be found in humans, even though the gene to encode for production of Neu5Gc was eliminated long ago.
 These trace amounts come from consumption of animals in human diet.
 Mainly, the sources are red meats such as lamb, pork, and beef.
 It can also be found in dairy products, but to a lesser extent.
 Neu5Gc cannot be found in poultry and is found in only trace amounts in fish.
 This confirms that Neu5Gc is mainly found in foods of mammalian origin.
 Lanolin in shampoo also contains Neu5Gc.

-In 2017, scientists succeeded in indirectly identifying the presence of Neu5GC from multiple ancient animal fossils dated to over a million years ago, the oldest of which was dated to around 4 Mya.
+In 2017, scientists succeeded in indirectly identifying the presence of Neu5Gc from multiple ancient animal fossils dated to over a million years ago, the oldest of which was dated to around 4 Mya.

 Effects on humans

 Even though Neu5Gc is not known to be produced by any mechanism in the human body (due to lack of genes), our bodies do interact with trillions of microorganisms that are capable of complex biological reactions.
 Neu5Gc is reported to be found in concentration in human cancers, as well as in fecal samples, suggesting that humans ingest Neu5Gc as part of their diets.
 Uptake is thought to be by macropinocytosis, and the sialic acid can be transferred to the cytosol by a sialin transporter.
-It is possible that the immune system then recognizes the molecule as foreign, and that the binding of anti-Neu5Gc antibodies may then cause chronic inflammation.
-This assumption has yet to be concretely proven, however.
-Further studies have shown that humans have Neu5Gc-specific antibodies, often at high levels.
-Feeding Neu5Gc knockout mice Neu5Gc-rich diets along with anti-Neu5Gc antibodies (attempting to mimic a human system) causes systemic inflammation in the mice, and they are five times as likely to develop hepatocarcinomas.
-However, a study released in September 2018 found no evidence that exposure to higher levels of anti-Neu5gc antibodies increased colon cancer risk.
-The increased values of anti-Neu5Gc antibodies in patients with hypothyroidism/Hashimoto's disease raise the possibility of an association between anti-Neu5Gc antibody development and autoimmune hypothyroidism.
+Humans have Neu5Gc-specific antibodies, often at high levels.